IgorKampusano/Algorithms/README.md

 # Algorithms
-This repository contains examples of different algoritms realized on PHP.
+This repository contains examples of different algorithms realized on PHP.